 Page No

 1 INTRODUCTION 3

 2 TREASURY MANAGEMENT POLICY STATEMENT 5

 3 TMP 1 - RISK MANAGEMENT 6

-4 TMP 2 - BEST VALUE & PERFORMANCE MANAGEMENT 12
+4 TMP 2 - BEST VALUE & PERFORMANCE MANAGEMENT 13

 5 TMP 3 - DECISION MAKING & ANALYSIS 13

-6 TMP 4 - APPROVED METHODS, INSTRUMENTS & TECHNIQUES 15
+6 TMP 4 - APPROVED METHODS, INSTRUMENTS & TECHNIQUES 14

-TMP 5 - ASSOCIATION, CLARITY AND SEGREGATION OF RESPONSIBILITIES EALING ARRANGEMENTS 5, AND 17
+7 DE TMP 5 - ASSOCIATION, CLARITY AND SEGREGATION OF RESPONSIBILITIES EALING ARRANGEMENTS S, AND 17

-8 RE TMP 6 - REPORTING REQUIREMENTS AND MANAGEMENT INFORMATION 18
+8 RE TMP 6 - REPORTING REQUIREMENTS AND MANAGEMENT INFORMATION EQUIREMENTS 18

 9 TMP 7 - BUDGETING, ACCOUNTING & AUDIT ARRANGEMENTS 21

 10 TMP 8 - CASH & CASH FLOW MANAGEMENT 22

 11 TMP 9 - MONEY LAUNDERING 23

 12 TMP 10 - STAFF TRAINING & QUALIFICATIONS 24

 13 TMP 11 - USE OF EXTERNAL SERVICE PROVIDERS 25

 14 TMP 12 - CORPORATE GOVERNANCE 26

-1 Introduction
+Introduction

 - 1.1 This document sets out the Treasury Management Policy Statement of Bridgewater Housing Association ("BHA" or the "Association") together with the Treasury Management Practices and Procedures that it adopts and operates. - 1.2 The Association recognises that it is exposed to risk from a wide range of factors, and that these risks can impact on the achievement of the Association's business objectives.
-The Association undertakes risk mapping to identify and quantify these risks, and has established and maintains systems and procedures to manage, monitor and limit the impact of all such risks. - 1.3 The Association recognises that treasury management activities themselves, including cash flow management, borrowing, investing and hedging can potentially expose the Association to specific risks that require close attention and careful management. - 1.4 To this end, the Association has established, and will maintain, specific treasury policies and practices, which are set out in the following Treasury Management Policy and Practices document. - 1.5 The policies referred to within this document are derived from the latest CIPFA Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes 2017 ("the Code"). - 1.6 The Association will also ensure that of its treasury management activities comply with its statutory powers and regulatory requirements including:
+The Association undertakes risk mapping to identify and quantify these risks, and has established and maintains systems and procedures to manage, monitor and limit the impact of all such risks. - 1.3 The Association recognises that treasury management activities themselves, including cash flow management, borrowing, investing and hedging can potentially expose the Association to specific risks that require close attention and careful management. - 1.4 To this end, the Association has established, and will maintain, specific treasury policies and practices, which are set out in the following Treasury Management Policy and Practices document. - 1.5 The policies referred to within this document are derived from the latest CIPFA Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes 2017 ("the Code"). - 1.6 The Association will also ensure that of its treasury management activities comply with its statutory powers and regulatory requirements. - 1.7 The Association acknowledges the three Key Principles as set out in section 4 of the Code, specifically: